appellation/rejects/README.md

 # Redis Objects

 Simple abstractions for storing complex JSON data in Redis.
-Supports simple nested objects and arrays of primitives.
+Supports storage of complex objects and arrays.

 ## Example